-2.47 Figure 4 below shows the City experiences long term low voids, indicating high demand for occupancy of existing residential units across the City.
-This provides evidence of the achievability of development for residential across the City.
+2.47 Figure 4 below shows the City experiences low long term void rates, indicating high demand for occupancy of existing residential units across the City.
+This provides evidence of the achievability of residential development across the City.

 Figure 4: Long Term Void Rates (Source - monthly economy dashboard for May 2022, providing an update on headline datasets across the economy, welfare and work.)